 The exploratory process led the Academy to begin offering SGIF on a broader scale.
 The working group created documents and a short video they could use to promote this professional learning opportunity to faculty across the college.
-51 Twenty-five faculty participated in this initial peer-partnership experience, and several of these faculty now serve as part of a team, available to be called on to facilitate SGIF when full-time or adjunct faculty members request this service during the semester.
+Twenty-five faculty participated in this initial peer-partnership experience, and several of these faculty now serve as part of a team, available to be called on to facilitate SGIF when full-time or adjunct faculty members request this service during the semester.

 Faculty and student response to the program has been highly positive, suggesting that SGIF presents meaningful opportunities for faculty at all career stages to partner with colleagues and students as they reflect on their practice.
 "What I found most valuable was the chance to get feedback from students mid-semester, instead of after the semester," reported math professor Lisa Blaylock.
 "That way I could make adjustments, within reason, to give students that feeling of efficacy and engagement and hopefully improve student learning."
-52

 Meanwhile, a student survey found that 87% of students reported that the SGIF process "favorably impacted" the learning environment in the course.
 At the same time, substantial majorities of students reported that the process improved their understanding of assignments and their focus on preparing to come to class.
 For example, 72% of students felt that the process favorably impacted their own "motivation to excel."
 Based on this experience, Harper is building capacity to offer this service to all interested faculty.
-53 learning approaches.
-Perhaps most importantly, the redesigned courses demonstrated broad and statistically significant improvement in student achievement of course learning goals.